 The Resource Books she uses are:

 These books are the resources for her to find the answers to fill in her notebook pages.
-M is in 4th grade, and because she is older, we have chosen for this to be an independent task.
+M is in the 4th grade.
+Because she is older, we have chosen this to be an independent task.
 She likes the quiet time of just looking at the books and filling in the notebooking pages herself.
-She reads through a bunch of the info they have in the atlas about that state and chooses a fun fact that she finds memorable.
+First, she reads through a bunch of the info they have in the atlas about that state and chooses a fun fact that she finds memorable.
 She uses this for the facts and notes section of the notebooking.
-She really enjoys the pictures in these books and loves spending some quiet time really making her notebook pages look beautiful.
+M really enjoys the pictures in these books and loves spending some quiet time really making her notebook pages look beautiful.
 After we complete all 50 pages, I will laminate them back to back and put them in a binder.
-For now though, we are just storing them in the front pocket of the 3-ring binder.
+For now, though, we are just storing them in the front pocket of the 3-ring binder.

 We have been using Drawing the USA which is a fantastic book that teaches step-by-step how to draw all of the states and the USA as a whole.
 M has been working on tracing each page with tracing paper.
 Each time she does this it only takes a few minutes.
 It is amazing how just drawing/tracing over these pages is teaching her the placement of the states, where states are located, the abbreviations, and so much more.
 I just adore how simple and effective this is.